bpowers/cnote/README.md

 cnote - a simple, fast web frontend to your music library for Linux
 ===================================================================

-cnote is a way to easily share your personal music library over the network.
-It provides a simple webpage to browse by artist or album and play songs using the html5 <audio> tag.
+cnote is a way to easily share my (or your!) personal music library over the world wide web.
+It provides a dead-simple web application enabling anyone to browse your music by artist or album.
+Songs are played using the 'html5' audio tag.
 This means that support for mp3/aac/ogg audio is dependent on your browser.
-I've personally had the most success with Chrome.
+Firefox doesn't come with the codecs for mp3 or aac, so unless your music library is all ogg, use Chrome

-I originally designed it so that I could access all the music I had on my desktop at home from my laptop at work, and it serves my needs quite well.
+I originally designed it so that I could access the music I had on my desktop at home from my laptop at work, and at this point it performs the task admirably.

-I also wrote it to show that writing web applications in C isn't 'that hard'.
-I stand by that belief, but, frankly, I would probably just use Go for any new project like this.
+I also wrote it to show that writing web applications in C isn't 'that hard', and gives you something small and fast.
+I stand by that belief, but frankly I would probably just use Go for any new project like this.

 architecture
 ------------

-cnote compiles to a small binary, which serves http on port 1969.
+cnote compiles to a small native binary, which serves http on port 1969.
 All the binary does is respond to requests for /artist* and /album*.
 The files in fe/ (frontend) can be served from nginx, along with your music.
 See the config in examples/nginx.conf for how this works.

 There are several paths in src/cnote.c to configure to point cnote at your library.
 When it starts up for the first time, it will crawl